harveyramer/harvey-ramer-blog/src/article/2020-04-20-stop-coding-under-stress-how-to-avoid-bugs-and-the-end-of-the-world.md

 Software engineers and web developers spend most of their time sitting and thinking.
 How can that be stressful?
 Vague requirements, unrealistic expectations, and a humorless outlook can put programmers at risk.

-Though it can bring out the best in us, unmanaged stress is a killer.
+Unmanaged stress is a killer.
 Its effects are often discussed in the media[^1] and scientific journals[^2], but many of us try to live as though it doesn't exist.
 "Why am I irritable?" we ask, as excess cortisol floods through our bloodstream and our brain's amygdala arouses a fight-or-flight reflex.
 Our heart starts thumping, beads of sweat form on our brow, and our minds shut out everything except the object of our fear.

 Fight-or-flight may work when fleeing a grizzly bear (though experts advise against it[^3]).
 But it fails us when the object of our stress is an abstract concept.
 To where must one flee to avoid a feeling of overwhelm?